 entities ZOMBIE:2 100;200;300;world 10 name:Deamon

-This condition is met when the player has the specified amount of experience points.
-You can check for whole levels by adding the
+This condition is met when the player has the specified amount of experience levels.

 Checks if the player is looking in the given direction.
 Valid directions are

 SOUTH.
 Up and down start at a pitch of 60°.

 This will check if the player is currently flying (Elytra type of flight).

 This condition checks if the player is in a specified game mode.
 The first argument is the game mode, i.e. survival, creative, adventure.